top of page

 THE PEACE AND FRIENDSHIP TREATIES

-Mi’kmaq people have lived in a reciprocal relationship with the lands, waters, and wildlife of Mi’kma’ki since time immemorial.
+Mi’kmaq have lived in a reciprocal relationship with the lands, waters, and wildlife of Mi’kma’ki since time immemorial.
 They have cared for Mi’kma’ki since long before French explorers arrived and set up a trading post at Port Royal in 1605, and long before Italian navigators arrived on the shores of Unama’ki (Cape Breton) in 1497, mistaking it for Asia.

 The “Treaties of Peace and Friendship”, also known as the Peace and Friendship Treaties, were signed in 1725-1779 between the British Crown and Wabanaki Nations: Mi’kmaq, Wəlastəkwiyik/ Wolastoqiyik (Maliseet ), Pαnawάhpskewi (Penobscot), and Peskotomuhkati (Passamaquoddy) Peoples.
 Notably, these treaties did not deal with the surrender of lands and resources, instead recognizing Wabanaki title and establishing rules for what was to be an ongoing and peaceful nation-to-nation relationship.